 Past performance is not a reliable indicator of current or future results.
 Indexes are unmanaged and not subject to fees.
 It is not possible to invest directly in an index.
-Sources: BlackRock Investment Institute, with data from Refinitiv Datastream, Jan.
-28, 2022.
-Notes: The chart shows the price fall from the maximum level of the MSCI All-Country World Index over the previous one-year period.
+Sources: BlackRock Investment Institute, with data from Bloomberg, December 2021.
+Notes:: The chart shows the U.S. nominal federal funds rate (orange line), the projected path implied by the dot plot in the U.S. Federal Reserve's latest Summary of Economic projections (yellow diamonds) and the path implied by market pricing.
+The green dotted line shows the path that would have been implied by a monetary policy rule linking the choice of policy rate to the rate of inflation and the level of the output gap.